Text: Mark 1; Exodus 7-8

-Mark’s Gospel is very concentrated – not a lot of details and a very fast pace.
-Notice how often he uses the word “immediately.”
+Mark’s Gospel is very concentrated – it is short on details and moves at a very fast pace.
+Notice how often Mark uses the word “immediately.”
 I have a “red letter” Bible, one with the words of Jesus printed in red.
 The first time red print – Jesus’ words – are reported by Mark they are a simple yet complete message of what it takes to be saved.

 “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”